 Intercostal muscle strains don’t usually occur during normal activity.
 Instead, they are caused by weakened muscles, overexertion, direct trauma such as a fall or car accident, or a blow such as a touch sport like hockey, or repetitive torso twists.
+Repetitive overuse is also a common culprit—activities like rowing, swimming, or golf that require continuous twisting or forceful torso movement can gradually strain the intercostal muscles over time.

 Learn the symptoms and how to manage this common issue by reading on.